Mirko Stojanović

 Mirko Stojanović (born 11 June 1939 in Zagreb) is a Croatian retired footballer.
-In his career, he made four international appearances for the Yugoslav national team.
+In his career, he made four international appearances for the Yugoslavia national team.

 Playing career

 Club

 While playing for NK Dinamo Zagreb he won the 1959–60 Yugoslav Cup.
 In 1963–64 while at Red Star Belgrade he won both the Yugoslav First League title and his second Yugoslav Cup.
 After moving to the United States he won the titles with Oakland in 1967, Dallas in 1971 and an indoor title with San Jose in 1975.

 International

 Stojanović made his debut for Yugoslavia in a November 1961 friendly match away against Japan, coming on as a 46th-minute substitute for Milutin Šoškić, and earned a total of 4 caps, scoring no goals.
 He was an unused substitute for Yugoslavia at the 1962 FIFA World Cup, in which they placed fourth.
 His final international was a May 1964 friendly away against Czechoslovakia.